MysticRyuujin/guac-install/README.md

 # guac-install
-Script for installing Guacamole 0.9.12 on Ubuntu 16.04 with MySQL
+Script for installing Guacamole 0.9.12 on Ubuntu 16.04 with MySQL.
+Should also work on pure Debian.

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect the the Guacamole Database.